QuantEcon/lecture-source-py/source/rst/scipy.rst

     integral

-In fact ``quad`` is an interface to a very standard numerical integration routine in the Fortran library QUADPACK
+In fact, ``quad`` is an interface to a very standard numerical integration routine in the Fortran library QUADPACK

 It uses `Clenshaw-Curtis quadrature <https://en.wikipedia.org/wiki/Clenshaw-Curtis_quadrature>`_,  based on expansion in terms of Chebychev polynomials